patterns-app/patterns-devkit/README.md

   along with the code and runtimes that produced it.
 This gives the developer and operator the ability to audit and reproduce complex pipelines down to the byte.

-- **Portability** — Modular and testable pipes means providing consistent operations and data across different database engines and storage systems is safe and efficient.
+- **Portability** — With modular and testable pipes, developing consistent operations and data across different database engines and storage systems is safe and efficient.
   Snapflow supports any major database vendor (postgres, mysql, snowflake, bigquery, redshift), file system (local, S3, etc), as well as any data format, whether it's csv, json, or apache arrow.